sebastien-gome/sebastien-gome.github.io/index.md

 I am a theoretical fluid dynamicist, working on turbulence in geophysical systems.

+I develop analytical and numerical approaches to study the statistics and dynamics of fluid motions, waves and coherent structures.

 My research interests include:

 - Effect of rotation on turbulence